rmkatti/skymapper/README.rst

      any wavlength it not be colored, if it is seen at least once at all wavelengths it will be colored corresponding to "1", etc. A least-hits coverage map corresponds to a scan's minimum coverage for all wavelengths.
-|
-| 7) Deep-sky scans (Fig. 1) are plotted as polar plots about the celestial pole (survey is symmetric for North and
-     South celestial poles).
-|
-| 8) All-sky scans (Fig. 2) are plotted on Mollweide full-sky projections.